phasenoisepon/tt02-phasenoisepon/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

+# Repo Readme

+## See ./info.yaml for details

+## Steps to run tests

+- cd /src
+- run `make`
+- all tests should pass
+- run `gtkwave ./tb.vcd` to view the waveforms

+---

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!